Office of Special Education and Rehabilitative Services, Department of Education.

 NIDRR's peer review process will help increase the quality and relevance of NIDRR-funded research and development activities.
 NIDRR is committed to the goal that every eligible application for NIDRR funding will be reviewed by a knowledgeable panel of experts in research, development, policy, services and supports, and other areas appropriate to the topic, including individuals with disabilities and, as appropriate, family members.

 NIDRR's priorities will be informed by assessments of the state of the science, policy, and practice, the advice of the RRAC, and the public's response to proposed priorities.
-NIDRR's portfolio of research and development activities will range from the identification of the needs and opportunities of individuals with disabilities to the widespread implementation of effective, evidence-based policies, practices, and products that respond to those needs and opportunities.
+NIDRR's portfolio of research and development activities will range from the identification of the Start Printed Page 20301needs and opportunities of individuals with disabilities to the widespread implementation of effective, evidence-based policies, practices, and products that respond to those needs and opportunities.
 NIDRR recognizes that the development of effective, evidence-based policies, practices, and products is as dependent on the exploration and description stage of research and development as it is on experimental and quasi-experimental trials and other well-designed tests of potentially effective interventions, programs, and products.

 II.
-Summary of NIDRR's Goals and Objectives Back to Top
+Summary of NIDRR's Goals and Objectives

 NIDRR will maintain a balanced portfolio of high-quality research and development centers and projects that address the most important problems and issues affecting individuals with disabilities and their families.
 The following is a summary of NIDRR's goals and objectives for FY 2013 through FY 2017.